AnnaVargova/AutomationShield_wiki/MotoShield.md

 The MotoShield was created within the framework of the AutomationShield open-source.
 The main aim of the AutomationShield project is to develop ready-to use Arduino compatible shields suitable for control engineering education.
 The MotoShield implements a motor equipped with gear reduction and hall-effect feedback.
 The MotoShield enables one to run many well-known control engineering experiments, ranging from first-principles and grey-box system identification, speed control and position control.

-The main component of the shield is a 6 V brushed DC motor equipped with an encoder.
-The motor unit has 6 outputs, 4 of them belong to the encoder (you can find a link about the used motor in the table of components).
-The L293D H-bridge IC is used as a driver.
-The L293D is a very handy and easy to use IC containing a four-channel H-bridge, which makes it able to control two DC motors, a stepper motor or four other loads like solenoids or relays.
-The Motoshield also contains an LM358 operational amplifier that has two roles.
-First, it subtracts  two values of the voltage (calculates the voltage drop through the resistor used for measuring current) and as a second operation amplifies the subtracted voltage.
-The gain of the OPAMP can be set changing the values of the used resistors.
 The fourth component of the board is a potentiometer.
 It's purpose is to set the reference values at speed control.
 The shield is suitable to perform, among other things, PID control of the motor's speed or making step response experiments (see examples below).

 [[/fig/Moto1.jpg| The Motoshield.]]